 - wearing underwear that holds the penis in place, rather than loose-fitting boxer shorts

-- drinking plenty of fluids, to dilute the acidity of urine and reduce pain on urination, which can be painful in the first few days or weeks after circumcision
+- drinking plenty of fluids, to dilute the acidity of the urine and reduce pain during urination

-- avoiding physical activity until the wound has healed, normally 3 weeks for older boys and men
+- avoiding physical activity until the wound has healed

-- not using an antiseptic cream or other cream that has not been prescribed, as this can interfere with the healing process and increase the risk of infection and scarring
+- not using an antiseptic cream or other cream not provided by a doctor, as this can interfere with the healing process and increase the risk of infection and scarring

-A dab of petroleum jelly on the end of the penis may help reduce the stinging sensation during urination.
+Applying a little petroleum jelly to the end of the penis may reduce the stinging sensation during urination.

-An erection can be painful during the recovery phase.
+Erections can also be painful during the recovery phase.
 To minimize the chance of nocturnal erections:

-- Empty the bladder before retiring, and using the bathroom as necessary during the night.
+- Empty the bladder before going to bed, and use the bathroom as necessary during the night.

 - Lie on one side, rather than on the back.

-- Try drawing your knees up into a fetal position.
+- Try drawing the knees up into a fetal position.

-Circumcision is normally a simple operation, with a relatively low risk of complications.
-However, it is not always a simple decision.
+Circumcision is usually a simple operation, with a relatively low risk of complications.
+However, it is not always a simple decision to make.

-It is worth remembering that the American Academy of Pediatrics (AAP), while recommending circumcision for health reasons, note that this should be “for families who choose it,” and not a routine operation for all male infants.
+It is worth remembering that the American Academy of Pediatrics, while recommending circumcision for certain health reasons, note that this procedure should be “for families who choose it,” not a routine operation for all male infants.